The Most Comfortable SUVs

-The first thing you need to do is decide what type of SUV you and your family needs.
-While most compact SUVs seat five people, the Toyota RAV4 and Dodge Journey both offer third rows, which add two seats.
-Just bear in mind that in compact SUVs, third rows tend to cost more and are usually small and uncomfortable.
+The first thing you need to do is decide what type of SUV you and your family need.
+While most small crossover SUVs seat five people, the Dodge Journey has an optional third row, which adds two seats.
+Just bear in mind that in small crossover SUVs, third rows tend to cost more and can be cramped and uncomfortable for adults.

-For more space, check out midsize and large SUVs, which typically seat anywhere from five to eight people and carry a lot of cargo.
+For more space, check out midsize and large SUVs, which typically seat anywhere from five to nine people and carry a lot of cargo.
 The Chevrolet Tahoe, a large SUV, seats up to nine while holding 16.9 cubic feet of cargo.
-With the second row folded and third rows removed, cargo capacity swells to 108.9 cubic feet.
-In comparison, the Honda CR-V, a popular compact crossover, holds 37.2 cubic feet with all five seats in use and maxes out at 70.9 with the second row folded.
+With the second row folded and third row removed, its cargo capacity swells to 108.9 cubic feet.
+In comparison, the Honda CR-V, a compact crossover, holds 37.2 cubic feet with all five seats in use and maxes out at 70.9 with the second row folded.

 Is the driver comfortable?